 In about 1971, the families of the Latin Souls moved out of the southern part of the neighborhood and migrated to the central part the Back of The Yards to 48th Street and this is where they bumped into a gang called the “Saints” that were a mixture of Polish and Mexican youths.
 Right away the Saints from 45th and Wood did not take kindly to the Latin Soul’s presence and started a war with them.
 The war became real vicious real quick.
 These two were fighting over who was going to be the big shot Latino gang in the neighborhood.

-In the year 1975, Black Soul leader Wayne “Jack Bobo” Edwards temporarily moved into the Back of The Yards neighborhood quite possibly for the reason of doing business with Latinos there.
+In the year 1976 Horace Willis was tragically gunned down by Chicago police and the new Black Soul leader Wayne “Jack Bobo” Edwards temporarily moved into the Back of The Yards neighborhood quite possibly for the reason of doing business with Latin Souls there.
 Whatever, his motive was for being there he ended up making a business deal with the Latin Souls.
 I theorize that deal was for the Latin Souls to watch over his drug operation in the neighborhood but that is just theory for now.
 As a result of this business deal Jack Bobo connected the Latin Souls to his Mad Black Souls from the west side.
 Both Mad Black Souls and Latin Souls adopted the “440+ concept” and now “440” would appear in both Latin Soul and MBS gang symbols.

 In the early 1980s, the vast majority of street gangs were allied with either the People or Folk nation alliances but in the Back of The Yards this alliance was not necessary because Peoples and Folks were not crawling all over the place.